cimt-unia/xeeg_kit/README.md

 ## License

-MIT License — free for academic and commercial use.
+MIT License, free for academic and commercial use.

 <br>